 Krewe of Freret: Saturday, 2/15, follows Choctaw

-Parading on the first Saturday, Freret hires our friend Professor Carl Nivale every year to call the parade from Gallier Hall and last year he invited us to join the Freret group on the reviewing stand.
+Parading on the first Saturday, Freret hires our friend Professor Carl Nivale every year to call the parade from Gallier Hall (in 2019 he called most of the Uptown parades) and last year he invited us to party with him and Grand Marshal Marty Graw on the reviewing stand.
 Plus when we did the parade broadcasts Freret graciously sent us their entire parade script.
 Five stars.

 Knights of Sparta: Saturday, 2/15, 5:30pm, Uptown

 Sparta puts on a pretty parade, but normally it's Chewbacchus night so we're having dinner at Kebab.
 But, since they're moving Chewbacchus maybe we'll make our way Uptown.